Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: From permutation-selection assumptions to group permutations

-When $H_0: b=0$, from the proof of \Cref{Thm::PALMRT}, it is obvious that $\phi'$ also satisfies \Cref{Thm::PALMRT}.
-We can see in the detailed proof that this bound $2\alpha$ in \Cref{Thm::PALMRT} is mainly designed for $\phi'$, and the Type I error of $\phi$ can be controlled by $\phi'$.
+When $H_0: b=0$, from the proof of \Cref{Thm::PALMRT}, it is immediate that $\phi'$ also satisfies \Cref{Thm::PALMRT}.
+The detailed proof shows that the bound $2\alpha$ in \Cref{Thm::PALMRT} is driven mainly by $\phi'$, and the Type I error of $\phi$ can be controlled by $\phi'$.
 We write the test statistic $\phi$ to align with the statistical format of the previous work \citet{wen2025}.